 After assuming office, Prime Minister Imran Khan has categorically stated that if India took one step towards us to make peace, we will take two steps.
-However, aggression will be countered with an effective response.
+However, we will counter any aggression with an effective response.

 Imran Khan is a pacifist leader who always supported dialogues to resolve disputes.
 According to him, ‘war is never an option.
 Afghanistan has suffered for two decades.
 Now the world has seen that only dialogues are proving to be fruitful.’

 On similar lines, Imran Khan supported dialogues with India.